Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Methodology

 CLIP-ReID is simple and effective, yet to be improved.
 Since the natural language supervision is limited to the whole-body scale (Eq.(\ref{eq:loss_clipreid_imtxt})), some non-salient or infrequent part features can be easily overwhelmed, and still lack high-level semantics \cite{wang2018learning}.
-As shown in Fig.\ref{fig:inconsistency}, we use t-SNE \cite{van2008visualizing} to visualize the pixel-level feature distributions of CLIP-ReID models on DukeMTMC \cite{ristani2016performance}, and adopt human parsing \cite{li2020self} to assign semantic labels for each pixel (see the appendix for details).
-Colors indicate different body parts, while symbols denote human identities.
+As shown in Fig.\ref{fig:inconsistency}, we use t-SNE \cite{van2008visualizing} to visualize the pixel-level feature distributions produced by CLIP-ReID, and adopt human parsing \cite{li2020self} to assign semantic labels for each pixel.
+Here, colors indicate different body parts, while symbols denote human identities.

 We observe that although the decision boundary of identities (the red dashed line) is generally clear, features of different body parts are hard to distinguish.
 Furthermore, for several confusing identities (\textit{e.g.}, identities denoted as crosses and circles), the classification boundary of their part features is even more difficult to be recognized.
 We term this issue as \textit{within-part semantic inconsistency}, which directly hinders the performance of person retrieval.